amferraboli/data-viz-creations/README.md

-# My Data Viz Creations
+# Personal Data Viz Creations: a collection of my vizualization experiments

+Data viz is a skill, from picking the appropriate chart, to choosing expressive and harmonic aesthetic elements, and transmitting information effectively.
 This is a collection of my creations and experiments in data visualization organized by type of plot.
-Code is (mostly) in Python.

-Data viz is a skill, from picking the appropriate chart, to choosing expressive and harmonic aesthetic elements, and transmitting information effectively.
-In this repo I share insights and inspirations, and also open access to my code.
+In this repo I share insights and inspirations, and also open access to my code, using Python.

 If you see any room for improvement, please don't hesitate to open an issue.